rawnly/ai-commit/README.md

 # AI Commit

-AI Commit is a command-line tool that generates conventional commit messages using Groq's AI models.
+AI Commit is a command-line tool that generates conventional commit messages using [Groq's AI models][ai-models-list].
 It analyzes your staged changes and creates meaningful, standardized commit messages following conventional commit format.

 ## Features